growilabs/growi-docs/docs/en/cloud/hackmd.md

 - HackMD is a very good tool for simultaneous Markdown multi-editing.
   - Please refer to [GROWI Docs](https://docs.growi.org/en/admin-guide/admin-cookbook/integrate-with-hackmd.html) for more details.
+- HackMD can be used with GROWI v6 and earlier versions, and GROWI v7 and later versions allow simultaneous multi-person editing without using HackMD.

 ## HackMD Activation Conditions